griffin-schrauth/griffin-schrauth/README.md

 -Hi, I’m @griffin-schrauth

--Recent graduate of Florida Atlantic University.
+-Recent graduate of Florida Atlantic University with a minor in AI.

--Graduated Magna Cum Laude and a minor in AI
+-Graduated Magna Cum Laude .

--I am interested in all types of software development from front to back-end
+-I am interested in all types of software development.

 -To contact me, griffinschrauth@gmail.com